 My mother prepared the noon meal for a half way house in the late 60's and early 70's in the town where I grew up.
-I remember she would make these Salmon Crochets every Friday.
+I remember she would make Salmon Croquettes every Friday.

 2 14.75 oz. canned Pink Salmon, drained